 The top 10 reasons for Amazon suspensions - and why they are changing

-Amazon is shifting its focus in terms of suspending Sellers for breaching its terms, providing a fascinating insight for those trading on the site.
+Amazon is shifting its focus in terms of suspending Sellers for breaching its Business Solutions Agreement, providing a fascinating insight for those trading on the site.

 The current climate created by the coronavirus pandemic has undoubtedly had an effect, with suspensions for price gouging on the rise.
 Amazon has made no secret of its desire to come down hard on Sellers seeking to take advantage of stockpiling and world wide shortages of certain products to maintain a balanced marketplace for consumers.

 But the top 10 reasons for suspensions on Amazon this year offers further insights into how the company’s focus is evolving.
 The top 10 reasons are:

 2020 Top Suspensions so far for Amazon Sellers